What will your legacy be?

 Floris UMC Endowment Fund

 When you specify an endowment, your gift will be invested to provide a legacy of support for Floris in perpetuity because the fund earns interest into the future.
-Only the interest is spent and the gift principle remains intact forever.
-Floris opened its Endowment Fund in 2004.
-The interest is used to support diverse areas such as new mission and ministry development, scholarships, facilities, capital equipment, and other areas designated by donors.
+The disbursement of funds is tightly controlled and is used to support diverse areas such as new mission and ministry development, scholarships, facilities, capital equipment, and other areas designated by donors.

 Leaving a Bequest